About this Yacht

-The hallway also includes access to the Bosch washer and dryer as well as the two staterooms.
-First the mid-cabin with its full head ensuite, then the forward head and forward cabin.
+The hallway also includes access to the Bosch washer and dryer neatly enclosed behind louvered doors.
+The two staterooms are accessed first, the mid-cabin with its full head ensuite, then the forward head and forward cabin.
 Both heads include showers.

 The raw water pump on the main engine has been eliminated in the keel-cooled configuration.
-There is no raw (outside) cooling water intake in the closed circuit to ingest weed, plastic, or marine growth, and therefore, no rubber pump impeller to wear out or disintegrate.
+There is no raw (outside) cooling water intake in this system to ingest weed, plastic, or marine growth, and therefore, no rubber pump impeller to wear out or disintegrate.

 Exhaust gas from the engine is discharged from the dry stack well above the deck and superstructure to eliminate the “station wagon effect” of pulling the exhaust along with the boat underway.
 Exhaust noise is diminished because of the absence of the “water-hammer effect” of the cooling water discharged at the waterline.

 - Lugger 1066T.2 diesel engine rated at 165 hp at 2,400 rpm